What is Alzheimer’s Disease?

-Currently, there are no treatments that stop or reverse the progressive disease of Alzheimer’s.
+Medications can help improve symptoms of some symptoms of Alzheimer’s but cannot always stop the disease from occurring or eventually progressing.
 However, there are many treatments that can help support the person and their family in coping and adapting to maintain the best quality of life possible.

 Medications can help improve symptoms of Alzheimer’s disease but cannot stop the disease from occurring or eventually progressing.

 Psychotherapy may help people in the early stages of Alzheimer’s disease adapt and make preparations for the progression of the illness.
 Psychotherapy can also help family members cope and prepare for supports to be put in place for their loved ones.